-Your floor can easily be disassembled, which enables replacement during installation and during use.
+Your floor can very easily be disassembled, which enables replacement during installation and during use.
 Separate the whole row by carefully lifting the whole row upward.
 Fold up and release the whole long side.
 Next, Disassemble the panels end joints by sliding horizontally flat on the floor and in opposite directions.
-(Do not fold up!)
+(Do not fold upward!)

 Finishing the Job